 Alabama Product Liability Lawyer

-When you buy a product, you expect something that does the job it’s meant to do.
-When this fails, you might be frustrated—or you might be badly hurt because of another person’s negligence.
+When you buy a product, you expect it does the job it’s meant to do.
+When this fails, you might be frustrated — or you might be badly hurt because of another person’s negligence.

 If a defective product has injured you, you need to protect yourself and recover compensation to cover your damages.
 Fortunately, an Alabama product liability lawyer can help you do just that.
-If you’re struggling with your claim, reach out to the Henry Dailey Law Firm for help.
+If you’re struggling with your claim, reach out to Henry C. Dailey, Jr., P.C. for help.

-Product liability cases can be difficult if you’re not sure how to investigate or who to turn to.
-After all, it was a product that caused your injuries—not a person—which can make determining fault difficult.
+Product liability cases can be difficult if you’re not sure how to investigate or whom to turn to.
+After all, it was a product that caused your injuries — not a person — which can make determining fault difficult.

-Typically, however, fault for a product defect in Alabama typically falls on a few specific groups, including the following:
+Typically, however, fault for a product defect in Alabama typically falls on specific groups, including the following:

 - The Manufacturer – Whether the item in question was a specific part or the whole product, the manufacturer is required to exercise care when developing items.
 Most consumers have no way of knowing whether a product is defective until it’s too late.

 - The Retail Store – If you’re sold a defective product, it may be on the retailer to cover your damages.
-This usually covers problems like a lack of safety warnings, mislabeled items, and issues with the marketing of a product.
+This usually covers problems like a lack of safety warnings, mislabeled items and issues with the marketing of the product.

 When you’re seeking compensation for a defective product injury in Alabama, you may meet more resistance than in other states.
 That’s because Alabama courts put much of the responsibility on the plaintiffs to prove that they were injured, the product had not been tampered with, and the condition of the product itself made it dangerous beyond what would normally be expected.